๐Ÿ”” Pennsylvania Eviction Notice Laws

 Posting on the Premises

 If personal service cannot be made, post the notice in a conspicuous place on the premises (typically the front door).
-Pennsylvania allows posting as a valid service method when personal service is not possible.
+Pennsylvania allows posting when personal service is not possible.

 3